Cloud Foundry API app revisions

 Where GUID is the GUID you retrieved in an earlier step.

-List deployed revisions for an app
+List current revision for an app

 1. Retrieve the GUID of the app by running: